slice-of-bits/wagtail-block-collection/docs/blocks.md

 ## Google Maps

 !!! note
-    Before you can use this you need to set the API key in your settings
+    Before you can use this block you need to set the Google api key in the wagtail settings